uncle-tee/cos-coding-challenge/challenges/ionic/README.md

    - current highest bid value in Euro
    - remaining time in format „00h:00m:00s“
    - information whether the logged in buyer is the highest bidder on an auction

-Please fork the repo and create the Angular project in the directory of this README.

 Note that the solution must be coded in Angular using Ionic, as this is the framework we are using internally.
 No previous professional experience with Angular will be consider when checking the results

 You do have 7 days to solve the challenge - in case you need more time to to work out a high quality solution, just let us know and we will adjust the deadline for you.
-You just need to fork the repository, implement a solution and send the link to coding-challenge@caronsale.de
 ## Your Resources:

 You can find the Swagger documentation of our REST API here (The „Authorize“ feature of Swagger is not working with our API):